Visualising AI Embeddings in APEX

 Fun with Bubbles - Part 2

-In my previous post a couple of days back, I demonstrated a simple Apex demo with D3 pulling dynamic data from the database in the form of a bubble chart.
+In my previous post a couple of days back, I demonstrated a simple APEX demo with D3 pulling dynamic data from the database in the form of a bubble chart.
 I promised to share the code so here it is.

 It's really quite simple.
 In short, i've created a table, D3_COUNTRIES, which contains 10 sets of rows each with a country code, name and a value.
 The Javascript code on the page has an interval that runs every 2 seconds, and each time calls an Ajax callback process to get another set of country data.
 The code then uses D3 to create a bubble chart for that data, using a nice transition between each set.